 Working in Japan

 Lucy Crew started her career in Robert Walters as a team administrator in the UK.
-Since then she’s been promoted multiple times and most recently made the move to Tokyo, to take on the role of talent acquisition manager for Japan and Korea.
+Since then she’s been promoted multiple times and made the move to Tokyo, to take on the role of senior talent acquisition manager for Japan and Korea.
 She talks about progression opportunities within Robert Walters and why now is a great time to join our Japan business.

 How has your career progressed at Robert Walters?